zmohamed1905/git_hub_setup/README.md

 - if you see : Hi USERNAME!
 You've successfully authenticated, but GitHub does not provide shell access.
 - You have been successful

 ![image](https://user-images.githubusercontent.com/115154775/194919569-191530e1-6f4e-4ff7-8999-259b2c113dfa.png)
 >>>>>>> b1196a306ff005c4fa386fff48816bc9bdc31f70

+# Git & Github
+add changes to our Github repo- the changes that we made on local host

+- `git add filename` or `git add .`. means push everything from current location.
+- `git commit -m "new markdown guide added"`
+- now lets send this new data to Github
+- `git push -u origin main`
+- `git status`